michael2012z/BitBible/markdown/KJV/files/Deut.md

 13. And of Joseph he said, Blessed of the Lord be his land, for the precious things of heaven, for the dew, and for the deep that coucheth beneath,

-14. And for the precious fruits brought forth by the sun, and for the precious things put forth by the moon,put: Heb. thrustmoon: Heb. moons
+14. And for the precious fruits brought forth by the sun, and for the precious things put forth by the moon,

 15. And for the chief things of the ancient mountains, and for the precious things of the lasting hills,

 16. And for the precious things of the earth and fulness thereof, and for the good will of him that dwelt in the bush: let the blessing come upon the head of Joseph, and upon the top of the head of him that was separated from his brethren.

-17. His glory is like the firstling of his bullock, and his horns are like the horns of unicorns: with them he shall push the people together to the ends of the earth: and they are the ten thousands of Ephraim, and they are the thousands of Manasseh.unicorns: Heb. an unicorn
+17. His glory is like the firstling of his bullock, and his horns are like the horns of unicorns: with them he shall push the people together to the ends of the earth: and they are the ten thousands of Ephraim, and they are the thousands of Manasseh.

 18. And of Zebulun he said, Rejoice, Zebulun, in thy going out; and, Issachar, in thy tents.